 I still had Airbnb credits that were due to expire so I looked for a nice staycation in Batangas.
 It would be my first time out, so I didn’t want to do anything extreme — just somewhere I can relax and maybe take a dip in the water if I wanted too.

 I found this private beach villa in Mabini, Batangas.
+The listing does not have a name, but I found out online that it’s called Lalam Kalumpang.
 I went with Hali, my brother and his wife.

-The villa is just past Eagle Point Resort.
+Lalam Kulampang is located just past Eagle Point Resort.
 It’s inside a gated property.
 We parked at a shed and then walked down a 200-step stairs towards the villa.
 I wasn’t surprised at this because the properties in this side of Batangas are on the upper slope of a mountain and you either drive down or take winding stairs to get to the beach area.

 There are 3 bedrooms with traditional wooden design and open air.
 Hali and I chose the biggest one, with a spacious veranda facing the sea.
 There is no aircon here, only fans.
 At night, it’s cool because of the ocean breeze that you don’t really need a fan.

 There is also an alfresco dining area and couches.
 There are hammocks and lounge chairs facing the beach.
 There is a kitchen and one of the staff is always there to help the guests prepare or cook the food.